yeetmyneet/yeetmyneet/README.md

 - I’m @yeetmyneet
-- learning how to make games rn
+- learning how to make games
+- hosting school and personal projects